candh/library-management-system/README.md

 # library-management-system
-some stupid library management system made in C because college is making me do it Everything works except book reservation..
-Will do that tommorow..
+some stupid library management system made in C because college is making me do it

 ## How do I run It?
 - Download library.c